Is drawing Haram? Drawing is a lot like an addiction. Many people draw as a hobby. They chose drawing as their profession.

-What is the provision in Islam that so many types of images are drawn?
+What is the provision in Islam that so many images are drawn?
 This is a normal question.
 In our visible blog post, we are trying to discuss the answer.

-Just drawing is not haram.
-However, depending on the object or person on which the picture is drawn, drawing can sometimes be haram and sometimes halal.
+Generally, Just drawing is not Haram.
+However, depending on the object or person on which the picture is drawn, the drawing can sometimes be Haram and sometimes halal.

 Such as drawing statues or sculptures.
-Art of painting pictures of animals and birds.
-Drawing pictures of trees or young vines.
+Art of painting pictures of animals and birds and drawing pictures of trees or young vines.
 So the answer we are discussing in detail is in a few headings.

-If the form of human or any animal is created by stone, soil, wood etc. It has its own shadow.
+Suppose the form of a human or any animal is created by stone, soil, wood, etc. It has its own shadow.
 The head remains.
 All the organs are full.

 The Prophet (peace and blessings of Allah be upon him) said: